 Rain or Shine?!

-A question I always get asked about this time of year in Rome is “rain or shine?”
-Easter Sunday 2018 falls on April 1st which is both a good and a bad thing when it comes to the weather.
 Generally, the end of March and start of April brings beautiful spring weather, but there has been a running theme of rainy Easter Sundays in the past.
-With Spring as a whole being a traditionally rainy period, it’s safe to say that a sturdy umbrella and light rain jacket should be on your “to pack” list.
+With Spring as a whole being a traditionally rainy period, it’s safe to say that a sturdy umbrella and light rain jacket should be on your packing list.
 Temperatures are consistently mild, though.
-Expect mid-50s Fahrenheit and low to mid teens in Celsius.
+Expect mid-50s Fahrenheit and low to mid-teens in Celsius.

 Holy Saturday is the next big Easter event.
 Starting at 9pm, a vigil is held at St. Peter’s Basilica and goes until the church bells ring around midnight, celebrating the beginning of Easter morning.